 Line a 12-cup muffin tin with paper muffin liners.

 For best results, use a kitchen scale to weigh ground flax meal and almond flour and then place them in a large mixing bowl.

 Whisk in gluten-free baking powder, 1 1/2 teaspoons ground nutmeg, 1 teaspoon ground cinnamon, and salt.

 Add melted butter, eggs, sugar, and water or buttermilk to dry ingredients and stir to combine or use an electric mixer and beat just until the ingredients are blended.

 Use a small ice cream scoop or large spoon to distribute muffin batter evenly (about 2/3 full) into prepared muffin tin.

 If you are using the optional topping, in a small bowl mix together 2 tablespoons cane sugar, 1/2 teaspoon each ground nutmeg and ground cinnamon.

 Sprinkle about 1 teaspoon of the sugar-spice mixture on top of each muffin.

-Bake in for about 20 minutes or until a toothpick inserted into the center of a muffin comes out clean.
+Bake in the oven for about 20 minutes or until a toothpick inserted into the center of a muffin comes out clean.

 Allow muffins to completely cool before serving.